blaylockbk/pyBKB_v2/OpenScienceGrid/README.md

 |   102,400 MB  |   500,000   |

 When I run my statistics, I reach 600% of my allotted storage, but only 5% of my allotted number of files.
 As soon as I can get the files transfered to my local computing center (Utah Center for High Performance Computing), then I remove the files from the OSG.

+Note: when you're trying to produce terabytes of data, there are going to be some complications.

 ## Specificaitons to my job
 I calculate statistics from the HRRR model for the last 3 years of data that we store in an [object-storage archive](http://hrrr.chpc.utah.edu).
 The HRRR model covers the contiguous United States with 3 km grid spacing with a size of 1059x1799 pixels, resulting in 1.9 million grid points.
 There are 136 different meteorological variables with an analysis hour and 18 forecast hours.
 That is a lot of data that needs to be sifted through.
 I am focusing on the analysis hours at the moment.